The following is the second in a two-part series. To read the first part, click here.

 In the end, the church had little defense, but could not eliminate Avery from the ministry without appearing hypocritical – again.

 After trying, and failing, to continue preaching, Ephraim stepped back from his duties as minister in 1834.
-He eventually moved to Richmond, Mass., for a time, and then permanently relocated to Pittsfield Township in Lorain County, Ohio, where he died at age 70 in 1869.
+He eventually moved to Richmond, Mass., for a time.
+Then he permanently relocated to Pittsfield Township in Lorain County, Ohio, where he died at age 70 in 1869.

-While his case temporarily cooled the fervor of the Methodist movement, the damage was not lasting.
+While his case temporarily cooled the fervor of the Methodist movement, the damage was temporary.
 The church continued its rapid growth for 50 more years.

-And whatever damage was done to the reputation of the mill girls was equally short-lived, as they populated New England mills for another century.
+And whatever damage was done to the reputation of the mill girls didn’t last long, as they populated New England mills for another century.

-There are many excellent resources on the history of Ephraim Avery and Sarah Cornell to which this article owes much.
+This article owes much to the many excellent resources on the history of Ephraim Avery and Sarah Cornell.
 You’ll find a few at these links:

 Catherine Read Williams’ distills the story in a very readable text: